 10. Hire slowly and fire fast

-I’m sure you have heard that statement before.
+I’m sure you have heard this statement before.
 It is true.
 It applies to any hiring decisions you make.
 Take your time to learn who you are hiring.
 Understand what you want as well as your vision.
 Know what it takes to get there and take your time to interview as many developers as you can.
-Hiring is a slow process no matter how urgent.
+Hiring is a slow process no matter how urgent it is.
 It could save you a lot of money.
 Your best developer could be the last one you meet.

 When it is not working out, don’t be afraid to fire, and fast.
 Fire fast because it will save you a lot of time and money.
 You can move on to looking for your next developer even faster.
 Understand that sometimes it just doesn’t work out and you have to fire.
 Learn to be precise and decisive.